jcgurango/bot-engine/readme.md

 # @jcgurango/bot-engine
-A simple bot engine focusing heavily on extensibility and stateless structure so it can be run Serverless.
+A simple chatbot engine focusing heavily on extensibility and stateless structure so it can be run Serverless.
 Written in TypeScript, but developed mainly for JS use.

 Todo:
 - [ ] NLU support